klmhsb42/yoga_coach_web/README.md

 2) Clone the repository: `git clone https://github.com/klmhsb42/yoga_coach_web.git`
 3) Go inside the repository folder: `cd yoga_coach_web`
 4) Create a virtual envrionment e.g. with [Anaconda](https://www.anaconda.com/): `conda create --name yogacoach`
+5) Activate the virtual envrionment: `conda activate yogacoach`
-5) Update pip in the virtual envrionment: `python -m pip install -U pip`
+6) Update pip in the virtual envrionment: `python -m pip install -U pip`
-6) Install required python packages inside the virtual envrionment: `pip install -r requirements.txt`
+7) Install required python packages inside the virtual envrionment: `pip install -r requirements.txt`
-7) Run the app: `python app.py`
+8) Run the app: `python app.py`
-8) Close the app: `Ctrl + C`
+9) Close the app: `Ctrl + C`
+10) To re-run go to 8), you might have to activate the virtual envrionment again if you are in a new terminal.

 ## How to use